jnozzi/cocoadev.com/markdown/FastTextRenderingInNSView.md

 *You could use ATSUI *

-I'd stick with General/NSLayoutManager ...
+I'd stick with NSLayoutManager ...

--- General/MikeTrent
+-- MikeTrent

 ----